papertrail/logback-syslog4j/README.md

 Then add the appender to your `logback.xml`.

-If not using Maven, download [logback-syslog4j-1.0.0.jar][] and [syslog4j-0.9.46-bin.jar][] (or latest).
+If not using Maven, download [logback-syslog4j-1.0.0.jar][] and the latest [syslog4j][] JAR.
 Place these files in the classpath, in addition to Logback itself.

 #### Logging via TCP with TLS (recommended)